EcoDynIZW/d6/README.md

     `install_d6_packages()`](#packages)
 3. [Provide custom Rmarkdown templates via `File > New File > Rmarkdown... > From Template`](#templates)
-4. [Render all Rmarkdown documents to the ./docs/report directory with `render_all_reports()`](#render)
+4. [Render all Rmarkdown documents to ./docs/report with `render_all_reports()`](#render)

 #